vardhjain20/OmegaHospitalDatabase/ReadMe.md

 **FAQs:**

-This is **not** a homework assignment.
 You are helping a client make sense of this messy DB, so approach the problem that way.
 Though not required, you are welcome/encouraged to use external sources for supplementing information given to you.

 - **The tables have duplicate entries, values which are missing/null, confusing field names …**